MCBlacklist/AutoBlacklistBan-Plugin/README.md

 - Compatible with **Paper** (and likely other Bukkit/Spigot forks that support same API).
 - Easy configuration (add / remove blacklisted names or UUIDs).
 - Optional messages / logging so admins know who was banned and why.

 ---

-## Requirements

-- Java 17+ (or whatever Java version you used)
-- Paper server
-- Permissions to manage bans (server operator or proper permission node if supported)

----